SystemsApproach/sdn/netvirt.rst

 Segmentation Offload (TSO)* being a notable example.
 As NICs have gained more capability in recent years with the rise of SmartNICs, the potential exists to move more of the vSwitch capability to the NIC with a potential performance gain.
-The challenge is trading flexibility for performance, as SmartNICs are still more resource-constrained than a general purpose CPU.
+The challenge is in trading flexibility for performance, as SmartNICs are still more resource-constrained than general-purpose CPUs.
 The latest generation of SmartNICs is reaching a level of sophistication where offloading some or all of the vSwitch functions could be effective.\ [#]_